muftm0/muftm0.github.io/resume.md

 #### Projects
 ##### Employing NLP for Multiclass Classification on Redditt and Twitter Data to Detect Career Inclinations

-Identify if I can correlate the interest of people with what they write on social media to help them identify their career inclinations
+Identify if the interest of people can be correlated with what they write on social media to help them identify their career inclinations

 - Used NLP on Reddit data to train the model
 - Applied on celebrity Twitter profiles to check for transferability